marcaurele/dotfiles/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+## Missing stuff

+- KeepassX 0.4.4
+- Truecrypt 7.1a